Arjav-Patel/Vuforia-Integration-with-Meta-2/README.md

 I recommend following along with the Wiki to make sure everything is correct.

+> IMPORTANT: importing the package might break some dependacies.
+If it does, just follow the tutorial, and it'll allow you to re-create the project from scratch in about 10 minutes.

 For example, one thing which will definitely not import correctly are the Player settings.

 Also, the wiki goes over how to do "custom" calibration.